weiyanminoo/tp/docs/DeveloperGuide.md

 1. User requests to list contacts (UC02)
 2. EasyWeds shows a list of contacts
-3. User requests to delete a specific contact in the list
+3. User requests to delete a specific contact
 4. EasyWeds deletes the contact

     Use case ends.